A person diagnosed with schizophrenia battling different types of delusions.

 Most Common Types of Schizophrenia Delusions

 This is an irrational belief that someone is being followed, tracked, or somehow targeted.
 Here’s an example of such delusion, “I know am being tracked and someone is stalking my house!”
-This tells us that the person is convinced that he/she is being stalked when in reality it is not true.
-A lot of times patients also believe that they are being drugged or mistreated or stared at.
+This tells us that the person is convinced that he/she is being stalked when, in reality, it is not true.
+A lot of times, patients also believe that they are being drugged, mistreated, or stared at.

-This is a belief that some event is uniquely related to the patient.
+This is a belief that some events are uniquely related to the patient.
 Consider the patient telling you, “ The journalists are directly reporting about me.”
 What’s happening is that this patient believes that when they watch TV, the people on the channel are actually about them.

 Thought Broadcasting

-This is a belief when a patient believes that he/she can hear an individual’s thoughts.
-Patients are often heard saying, “I can hear everything you think without you saying a word.”
+This is when a patient believes that he/she can hear an individual’s thoughts.
+Patients often say, “I can hear everything you think without you saying a word.”

 Delusion of Grandeur

-This is another kind of delusion where an individual firmly believes that they have special powers that the common folks don’t possess.
-For example, a person might say, ”I am the most intelligent person alive.
+This is another kind of delusion where an individual firmly believes they have special powers that the common folks don’t possess.
+For example, someone might say, ”I am the most intelligent person alive.
 I should be president or the king of the world.”
 Such a belief will be considered a delusion of grandeur.

 Delusions of Guilt

-This is also a common type of delusion seen in patients with Schizophrenia where the patient believes to be solely responsible for something.
+This is also a common type of delusion seen in patients with Schizophrenia, where the patient believes to be solely responsible for something.
 An example of this type of delusion would be, “ I am the one responsible for my mother’s failing health.”
-When in reality we know that it has got nothing to do with that patient.
+In reality, we know that it has nothing to do with that patient.

 Delusion of Persecution or Persecutory Delusions